COGS108/Overview/COGS108-Syllabus.md

 # LECTURE

 This quarter we are running two lecture sections to keep up with demand.
 For the first day of class please attend the lecture section you are assigned to.
 After that we will see whether its possible to allow people to attend whichever session they prefer... do not just start doing this unless I say its OK in lecture/canvas/here.
-While the same material will be covered in each section, I reserve the right to approach it slighlty differently in each one.
+While the same material will be covered in each section, I reserve the right to approach it slightly differently in each one.

 |   which   |   when    |   where        |
 |--------|------------------|---------------------------------|